 A Compare and Contrast Writing Composition

 We use the Venn diagram to sketch and outline for an “essay.”
 For a compare/contrast essay, it works really well to have a paragraph each for unique characteristics and then a paragraph for the similarities.
 In my printable, I gave some suggestions on what students can ask themselves as they work on this outline.

 Once the ideas are outlined, then the student can write their paragraph or essay about the characters in the book.

 Comparing and contrasting is an important tool for gaining a strong understanding of the stories we read.
 Throughout an educational career and throughout life we are always comparing book characters to our own life, to the other books we’ve read, to the people we’ve met.
 Further, to have empathy we need to recognize and understand different perspectives.
 Comparing and contrasting in literature is a great step.

 I’ve put together some simple worksheets to go along with the process I describe above.
 If you’d like it, download it from my shop!

 Note that this book is available from my Usborne Books & More shop.
 I’m an independent consultant.
 Here’s a bonus!
 If you buy this book through my link, I’ll reimburse your shipping cost.
 Contact me and let me know you’ve ordered and I’ll paypal you the shipping cost!

 This is the second in a 5-day series of Picture Book Writing Prompts for Elementary Students.
+You can also check out more elementary-level picture book inspired creative writing prompts here.
 See my landing page for links to more posts and ideas like this one and check back tomorrow morning for more.